kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ## The Kubernetes Frontend Load Balancer

 In this section you will provision an Nginx load balancer to front the Kubernetes API Servers.
-The load balancer will listen on the public IP address (on the `gateway-01` VM).
+The load balancer will listen on the private and the public IP address (on the `gateway-01` VM).

 ### Provision an Nginx Load Balancer